archit342000/RAGQA/gold/README.md

 ## Implementation Notes

 - The LLM must return a JSON array of objects containing `question`, `wh`, `type`, `answer_text`, and `evidence`.
-Character offsets are computed by the alignment utilities and not supplied by the model.
+Character offsets are not provided;
+  `char_start`/`char_end` are set to `-1` because paraphrased answers cannot be aligned deterministically.
-- Answer spans are validated via exact/case-insensitive/whitespace/fuzzy matching.
-Items failing alignment, quality filters, or deduplication are dropped with reasons recorded in `stats.json`.
+- Answer text is used directly from the model output after schema and quality validation.
+Items failing evidence checks, quality filters, or deduplication are dropped with reasons recorded in `stats.json`.
 - WH quotas are enforced with an MMR-based sampler to maintain diversity while capping dominant categories.